 New Saughton House (Cammo House)

-When the last of the male Watsons (James) died, the property passed to the Earl of Morton as he had married Watson's only surviving child, Helen.
-Morton had bought or inherited all the surrounding property, including Dalmahoy and Hatton House.
+When the last of the male Watsons (James) died, the property passed to the Earl of Morton as he had married James Watson's only surviving child, Helen.
+Morton had bought or inherited all the surrounding property, including Dalmahoy and Hatton House (both featured in my story).
 He revised the entails of the Dalmahoy and Saughton estates as there were no more legal heirs on either side, so that the Morton title included the choicest parts around Dalmahoy.
-New Saughton House, renamed Cammo again, was then sold to the Maitland family and remained in their hands until 1975.
+New Saughton House, renamed Cammo House again, was then sold to the Maitland family and remained in their hands until 1975.
 By this time, the house had fallen into disrepair and had been damaged by vandals.
 It caught fire for the last time in 1977, and in 1979 and 1980 the majority of the remaining structures were demolished.
-The first photo shows the house in early Edwardian times (note that the roof-line had changed from the previous look), and the last two show the house between 1975-77, before it burned.
+The first photo shows the house in early Edwardian times (note that the roof-line had changed from the previous look), and the last two show the ruined house between 1975-77, before it burned.

 Only the lower section of the walls of the central house survive today.
-A grassy mound has replaced the front steps which were carted away long ago.
+A grassy mound remains from the grand front steps, seen in the left and center pictures, which were carted away long ago.
 A disused walled garden and mid-18th century bridge, together with the ruins of the lodge and stables, all lie on the current grounds.
 The estate was gifted to the National Trust for Scotland in 1980 and is now managed in association with the City of Edinburgh Council.
 The "Friends of Cammo" have a Facebook page and are working to reclaim the gardens; they also hold annual picnics in August and other such events, so if you are heading to Edinburgh, you might want to look them up!
+There are also several archaeological digs taking place on the property, notably in the stables and the pig farm (part of the Home Farm).

 Chapter 3: Saughton Floor Plans - Old Ones